They say…

 U Medvidků, Praha 1

 The Czech lands gave birth to the world’s most ubiquitous style and the modern day Czech Republic is still one of the great beer nations, so it’s rather remiss of me to wait almost a year before finally adding a Czech brewery to this ste.
-Sadly only a severely limited range of Czech beers is available in the UK, so it’s taken a long overdue trip to Prague to furnish some recent notes of the more interesting stuff.
+Sadly only a severely limited range of Czech beers is available in the UK, so it’s taken a long overdue trip to Prague to furnish some recent tasting notes of the more interesting stuff.

 And more interesting stuff there definitely is besides the obvious “heritage” pale lagers.
 Following a rapacious period of consolidation and globalisation ushered in by the restoration of the market, pockets of independent thinking are developing, and a new craft culture is starting to emerge that both takes pride in indigenous brewing traditions and is open to innovation, and influence from abroad.